mormor-karl/mormor-karl.github.io/_pages/about_project.md

 -----

-The project [Mormor Karl is 27 years old: Automatic pseudonymization of research data](https://www.vr.se/english/swecris.html#/project/2022-02311_VR) is a research environment funded by the Swedish Research Council (VR 2022-02311) during six years: 2023--2028.
+[Mormor Karl is 27 years old: Automatic pseudonymization of research data](https://www.vr.se/english/swecris.html#/project/2022-02311_VR) is a research environment project funded by the Swedish Research Council (VR 2022-02311) during six years: 2023--2028.

 The Mormor-project, as we call it, targets several aspects of pseudonymization, aiming to advance Sweden's work on open access to research data: